italia/eudi-wallet-it-docs/docs/en/trust.rst

      - **Description**
      - **Required**
    * - **constraints**
-     - JSON Object that describes the Trust Chain bounds and MUST contain the attribute **max_path_length**.
-       It represents the maximum number of Intermediates between a Leaf and the Trust Anchor.
+     - JSON Object that describes the trust evaluation mechanisms bounds.
+It MUST contain the attribute **max_path_length** that defines the maximum number of Intermediates between a Leaf and the Trust Anchor.
      - |check-icon|
    * - **trust_mark_issuers**
-     - JSON Array that indicates which Federation authorities are considered trustworthy for issuing specific Trust Marks, assigned with their unique identifiers.
+     - JSON Array that defines which Federation authorities are considered trustworthy for issuing specific Trust Marks, assigned with their unique identifiers.
      - |uncheck-icon|
    * - **trust_mark_owners**